TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/console/_index.md

 ## Login

 The Console needs to be logged on in order to create gateways, applications, devices and API keys.
-With The Things Stack running, open `https://thethings.example.com` (replace with the URL of your deployment) in your browser.
+With {{% tts %}} running, open `https://thethings.example.com` (replace with the URL of your deployment) in your browser.

 {{< figure src="front.png" alt="Front page" >}}

 You are now on the Console landing page.
-Click **Login with your The Things Stack Account** in order to reach the login page.
+Click **Login with your {{% tts %}} Account** in order to reach the login page.

 {{< figure src="login.png" alt="Login" >}}